Database

 Introduction

 IHP provides a few basic functions to access the database.
 On top of Postgres SQL, we try to provide a thin layer to make it easy to do all the common tasks your web application usually does.
+Haskell data structures and types are generated automatically based on your database schema.

 The only supported database platform is Postgres.
 Focusing on Postgres allows us to better integrate advanced Postgres-specific solutions into your application.